aerospike/aerospike-client-nodejs/README.md

 [downloads-image]: https://img.shields.io/npm/dm/aerospike.svg
 [downloads-url]: http://npm-stat.com/charts.html?package=aerospike

+The Aerospike Node.js client is a Node.js add-on module, written using V8.

 The client is compatible with Node.js 19, 18 (LTS), 16 (LTS) and 14 (LTS).
 It supports the following operating systems:
 - RHEL 8/9